-It is important to check your Google Adwords campaigns on a regular basis to ensure they are running at optimum efficiency.
-Adwords is an expensive platform, highly competitive, and definitely not the place to set it and forget it!
+It is important to check your Google Ads campaigns on a regular basis to ensure they are running at optimum efficiency.
+Google Ads is an expensive platform, highly competitive, and definitely not the place to set it and forget it!

 Check Search Terms Report

 The Search Terms report shows the actual terms people are typing into Google to find your Ads.
-The search terms view will allow you to do 2 very important things to keep your Adwords account fine tuned:
+The search terms view will allow you to do 2 very important things to keep your Google Ads account fine tuned:

 - It will allow you to add search terms you don't want triggering your Ads to the negative keyword list.
 This keeps your Ads from being triggered by the same search term again.
 Just doing this one thing will save a ton of money in the long run.

 - It will give you new "long tail" keyword ideas.
 Adding these search terms as exact match or phrase match keywords will save you money by improving your Ad relevancy, which translates to higher position at the same cost.